-Professional boundaries are what define the limits of a relationship between a support worker and a client.
+6.1 Professional boundaries are what define the limits of a relationship between a support worker and a service user.
 They are a set of standards we agree to uphold that allows this necessary and often close relationship to exist while ensuring the correct detachment is kept in place.

-We expect staff to protect the professional integrity of themselves and the organisation.
-We expect the same of volunteers.
-Examples of behaviours which should be considered include:
+6.2 Stemettes expects staff to protect the professional integrity of themselves and the organisation.

-· Taking family members to a client’s home
+· Taking family members to a service user’s home

-- Accepting responsibility for any valuables on behalf of a client
+· Accepting responsibility for any valuables on behalf of a service user

-· Accepting gifts/ rewards or hospitality from organisation as an inducement for either doing/ not doing something in their official capacity
+· Accepting gifts/ rewards or hospitality from an organisation as an inducement for either doing/ not doing something in their official capacity

-- Cautious or avoidance of personal contact with clients
+· Cautious or avoidance of personal contact with service users

-If the professional boundaries and/or policies are breached this could result in disciplinary procedures or enactment of the allegation management procedures.
+6.4 If the professional boundaries and/or policies are breached this could result in disciplinary procedures.

 7. Monitoring and Evaluation

-Stemettes will systematically monitor and evaluate its Safeguarding Policy on a regular basis.
-Last updated 24 April 2020.
+Stemettes will systematically monitor and evaluate this policy on a regular basis.